ukncsc/lme/docs/gpo_step_by_step.md

 ### 1.2.2 - Adding clients/servers to OU

-To add Client machines, Servers or security group to a specified OU:
+To add Client machines, Servers or Security Groups to a specified OU:

-Open Active Directory users and computers
+Open Active Directory Users and Computers

 ![import finished](gpo_pics/aduc.jpg)
 <p align="center">
-Figure 8: Open Active Directory users and computers
+Figure 8: Open Active Directory Users and Computers
 </p>

 Find the machine(s) that you wish to be in the group and drag and drop the machines into the group.